bittdy/ProductFreeLinearTemporalLogic/README.md

 1.Receding horizon: find the nearest request.
 2.Solve optimization problem to find which agent to reply corresponding request(How about multi-request).
-3.After the confirm of agent, what to do next?
+3.After the confirm of agent, what to do next???